cloudinary/js-url-gen/README.md

 ```

 ### Generate Image and Video URLs
-    - Use cld.image() to generate image URLs and Transformations
+    - Use cld.image() to generate image URLs and transformations
-    - Use cld.video() to generate video URLs and Transformations
+    - Use cld.video() to generate video URLs and transformations

 ### File upload
 This SDK does not provide file upload functionality, however there are [several methods of uploading from the client side](https://cloudinary.com/documentation/javascript_image_and_video_upload).